-Garden Bouquets with Printable Gift Tags
+Flower & Herb Garden Bouquets + Printable Gift Tags

-Today I’m joining Krista from The Happy Housie, along with 17 other blogger friends for the last week of Seasonal Simplicity.
-I put together a lovely rose petal soak for my summer DIY project, and you can also check out my lavender blackberry sparkling lemonade that was part of the summer recipes week.
+Hello friends!
+Did you miss me?
+Today I’m back for the last week of Seasonal Simplicity, a series created by my friend Krista.
+Previously, I shared a lovely rose petal soak for my summer DIY project, and you can also check out my lavender blackberry sparkling lemonade that was part of the summer recipes week.

-This time around, we’re sharing our free summer printables, which includes my garden gift tags.
+This time around, we’re sharing our Free Summer Printables, which includes my garden gift tags.

 Although we have a fairly small yard and even smaller garden, I try to make the best of it.
 Careful planning, as well as some trial and error over the years, means I’m still able to grow a variety of plants.
-Take the ones above that I cut from our yard this morning and plunked in this milk glass vase until I got around to arranging.

 Quite often, I end up with more flowers and herbs than we need.
 So, I bundle them up, creating pretty garden bouquets to pass along to family and friends.

-These gift bouquets are a lovely way to say “thank you” or “just because”.
+These fresh and fragrant gift bouquets are a lovely way to say “thank you” or “just because”.
 Take one along to a summer party as a hostess gift, or pop by and surprise your neighbour.
-It’s always fun to brighten someone else’s day, right?!
+They’re also great for birthdays or housewarmings.

 I also suggest checking out this hostess gift in a jar idea for your garden-loving friend.